 The learning crisis

 The right to a quality education is a basic and fundamental human right that contributes to the effective functioning of communities and families.
 But just going to school is not enough to ensure that learners receive a quality education that provides the foundational literacy and numeracy skills needed to face the challenges they will find outside the classroom.
-The World Bank has labelled this ‘learning poverty’.
-According to UNESCO, 53% of 10-year-old children in low and middle-income countries cannot read or understand a simple story and in some countries, such as Kenya, Tanzania, Uganda and India, the number is often close to 75%.
+Globally, 60 % of children are not achieving minimum proficiency in reading and mathematics whilst in low-income countries 9 in 10 children cannot read and understand a simple story at the age of 10, a marker which the World Bank uses to define ‘learning poverty’.